-Salary: Assistant Professor approximately $48,000; Associate Professor approximately $52,000 depending on experience/academic year plus full benefits
+Salary: Assistant Professor approximately $52,000; Associate Professor approximately $58,000 depending on experience

 Union Affiliation: MFPE

 Responsibilities will include teaching both General Education and upper division courses in psychology.
-The candidate must demonstrate commitment to teaching at the undergraduate level, to teaching the statistics and research methods courses specifically, and to serving as the primary experimental methods consultant for research in the department.
-Although there is some flexibility in the actual course load, we require a candidate who will be able to teach content courses (e.g., in cognitive and/or comparative psychology) that will complement existing departmental strengths with a strong preference for candidates who will be comfortable teaching the introductory course and physiological/ neuropsychology.
-Additional teaching duties may include directing theses and internships, teaching senior seminars in areas of interest, and teaching other courses.
+The candidate must demonstrate commitment to teaching research methods at the undergraduate level, with a focus on experimental methods, and to serving as the primary experimental methods consultant for research in the department.
+Although there is some flexibility in the actual course load, we require a candidate who will be able to teach content courses that will complement existing departmental strengths; in addition to teaching undergraduate research/experimental methods, we seek candidates who have the expertise to offer coursework in some combination of the following: physiological and/or neuropsychology, statistics, cognitive psychology, comparative psychology, and the introductory course.
+Additional teaching duties may include directing theses and internships, and teaching other courses as departmental needs demand.

 The University of Montana Western’s mission statement states: The University of Montana Western differentiates itself and achieves academic excellence by sustaining a culture of concentrated experiential education.
 All Montana Western faculty are therefore expected to create experiential learning environments where students take an active role in their own learning.